bigardone/bigardone.github.com/source/blog/2018-01-06-phoenix-elm-landing-page-pt-3.html.markdown

 ### Server-side reCAPTCHA token validation

-Now that the form is sending the token, we can implement the second step of the process, which is validating it against Google's API.
-Although we are somehow forcing the recaptcha_token value to have a non-empty value, let's add a validation check on the backend, so no leads with empty tokens can get saved.
-As we only need to validate it, and not save it, we can add a virtual field to the Lead schema:
+Now that the form is sending the token, we can implement the second step of the process, which is validating it against **Google's API**.
+Although we are somehow forcing the `recaptcha_token` value to have a non-empty value, let's add a validation check on the backend, so no leads with empty tokens can get saved.
+As we only need to validate it, and not save it, we can add a virtual field to the `Lead` schema:

 ``` elixir
 # lib/landing_page/marketing/lead.ex